Contemplating the Engine Room

 Contemplating the Engine Room is a punk rock opera by Minutemen veteran Mike Watt.
 Released in 1997, the album is a punk rock song cycle that uses navy life as an extended metaphor for both Watt's family history and his first band, the Minutemen.
-The album was critically well-received, though not universally.
+The album was greeted with a positive response.
 The cover art features a picture of Watt's father in his Navy uniform.

 Background

 In July 1997, Watt posted on his personal website, "I'm gonna call the band mike watt and the black gang crew in honor of engine room folk - the black gang is boat talk for engine room crew."
 The album features Watt as the singer, Nels Cline on guitar and drummer Stephen Hodges.
 It was produced by Watt and engineered by Bobby Seifert.

 Watt's father joined the navy when he was 17 and retired when he was 37.
 He served aboard nuclear vessels, and died from cancer when he was 51.
 Watt was originally from Virginia, but his parents divorced during the Viet Nam War, and Watt and his mother remained in California.

 Watt formed the Minutemen with his best friend, guitarist D. Boon, and drummer George Hurley, and they toured until Boon's death in a car wreck in Arizona in 1985.